 Do Not list non-NDSU entity’s employees or agents as co-investigators or research team members.
 Human subjects training is not required for those individuals.

-Do Not provide documentation of permission or IRB approval from the non-NDSU entity.
-However, the NDSU PI remains responsible for complying with any additional requirements of the outside entity prior to initiating research at/with that entity, which may include review by their IRB.
+Provide documentation of permission or IRB approval from the non-NDSU entity.
+The NDSU PI remains responsible for complying with any additional requirements of the outside entity prior to initiating research at/with that entity, which may include review by their IRB.

 The remaining sections of this form are not applicable.